ldionne/dyno/README.md

 };
 ```

-In some sense, the `dyno::T const&` parameter used above represents the type of
-the (polymorphic) `this` pointer that would be passed in case of a traditional
-virtual method.
-When the interface is defined, the next step is to actually
+Once the interface is defined, the next step is to actually create a type that
-create a type that satisfies this interface.
-With inheritance, you would write
-something like this:
+satisfies this interface.
+With inheritance, you would write something like this:

 ```c++
 struct Square : Drawable {